Divide-By-0/blog/content/posts/quantum.md

 - One issue is that smart contracts need to be special-cased, since we know the pre-image of the address via create2.
 One easy solution is to hard-code that once a contract has been made by create/create2, transactions that utilize their secret key are disallowed (i.e. no signatures or eoa-style txs will be validated).
 - Perhaps, for future smart contracts, if we don't want to special case them, we could standardize around a new opcode (say create3, or create2 with an optional arg), that, say, just swaps the last bit in the create2 output.
 This keeps the address determination deterministic, but does not reveal the pre-image of the hash.

 This is a very rapidly changing field, so these results will likely update year after year.

-[Account](https://crypto.stackexchange.com/users/101665/john-targaryen?tab=activity) with stack overflow questions/comments.
+Track this [Stack Overflow account](https://crypto.stackexchange.com/users/101665/john-targaryen?tab=activity) to see more questions/comments.